core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ]
 ~~~~

-To optimize communications or because of other constrains, the CoOL server might transfer multiple notifications in a single CoAP response.
+To optimize communications or because of other constraints, the CoOL server might transfer multiple notifications in a single CoAP response.

 CoAP response: